unforswearing/zsh-config/README.md

 Much of the zsh.dsl functionality will be replaced with lua / [teal](https://github.com/teal-language/tl) [types](https://pdesaulniers.github.io/tl/tutorial), [luash](https://github.com/zserge/luash), [ansicolors](https://github.com/kikito/ansicolors.lua), and [luafilesystem](https://github.com/lunarmodules/luafilesystem).

+The idea is to bring different 'plumbing' and types to zsh with a new language, however writing a new language isn't necessary.
+See ~cloud/Notes/language.sl for the original specification.

 All `teal` scripts should include the following header:

 ```lua